 The colour of the buildings in the city is mostly pink - this was done by the Maharaja of Jaipur in the late 19th century, to mark the symbol of hospitality in the city (pink has been considered to be symbolic of hospitality).
 Due to this dominance of pink coloured buildings all over, the city came to be known as “Pink city”.

-- Nahargarh Fort - also known as “Tiger Fort” – it is a beautiful historic fort situated on a hillock called “Aravalli Hills”.
+- Nahargarh Fort – Also known as “Tiger Fort” – it is a beautiful historic fort situated on a hillock called “Aravalli Hills” and is over 3-centuries old.
+The fort overlooks the entire city from atop the hills which is a breathtaking sight and houses, apart from different structures inside it, wax museum, sculpture park, and restaurants serving delicacies.

 Jaipur also has a plethora of shopping spots that have a wide array of souvenirs and unique things to purchase ranging from fancy and precious jewellery to artwork, and handicrafts to clothes and costumes that make shopping in this city an indulging and enriching experience!